stevenedds/MovieScheduler/readme.md

       $ chmod +x schmovi.swift

-  3) add movie times file to the directory
+  3) add your movie times file to the directory

   4) run schmovi.swift